adrianhrb/rallycanary/README.md

 ```

 > [!IMPORTANT]
-> The database design is subject to change during the project development.
+> Account funtionalities are going to be implemented but using Django auth methods.
+The only addition will be a Profile for the user.

 ## Contribution 🖇️